cbsd/cbsd/README.OpenBSD.md

-### To get CBSD work in DFLYBSD platform, you need to install extra packages:
+### To get CBSD work in OpenBSD platform, you need to install extra packages:

-% pkg_add flock
+% pkg_add flock pkgconf
- ins sysrc libelf pkgconf sqlite3 rsync

 Also please get next files from the bsdconfig distribution: